celo-org/docs/docs/protocol/pos/epoch-rewards-validator.md

 ## Calculating Slashing Penalty

 The protocol also tracks for each group a ‘slashing penalty’, initially equal to one but successively reduced on each occasion a validator in that group is slashed.
-The penalty returns to one 30 days after it was last reduced.
+The penalty must be manually reset 30 days after it was last reduced.

+> To reset your slashing penalty issue the following command:
+> ```celocli validatorgroup:reset-slashing-multiplier <validatorGroupAddress> --useLedger --ledgerAddresses <ValidatorGroupLedgerAddressIndex>```

 This factor is applied to all rewards to validators in that group, to the group itself, and to voters for the group.